 In this step the user defines the shape of the graph that he wishes to proceed with.
-Like for example take a 16*16 image and pass this image to 10 convolution layers, calculate the loss with this certain function and predict the class of a certain image.
+For example, take a 16*16 image and pass this image to 10 convolution layers, calculate the loss with this certain function and predict the class of a certain image.

-An obvious thing to know is that the graph once defined it can be used multiple times as fast since actually we are not going to create anything new making it super useful in large data-sets and could be very useful in training and testing speed.
+An obvious thing to note is that the graph, once defined, can be used multiple times as fast.
+This is because we are not actually going to create anything new, making it super useful in large data-sets and also in training and testing speed.
 Secondly, the static computational graph can be used to schedule computations across a pool of computational devices so computational cost could be shared.

-Different input sizes could be a problem so for example if your inputs are not restricted to 16*16 , it will be more difficult to define a single structure of identical computations.
+Different input sizes could be a problem.
+For example, if your inputs are not restricted to 16*16 , it will be more difficult to define a single structure of identical computations.

-Variably structured inputs/outputs: A more complicated case is when each input has not only a different size, but also a different structure for example your data may be has images,texts and structured tables.
+Variably structured inputs/outputs: A more complicated case is when each input has not only a different size, but also a different structure.
+For example, your data may have images, texts and structured tables.

 Difficulty in debugging: